 The Pickle Jar Lakes hike is a standout if you’re a fan of mountain lakes.
 And judging by the popularity of this Kananaskis hike, people love a lake as a destination.
-Hike to four lakes.
-Even better – though not all are equally beautiful.
-Be sure to go as far as the third of the Pickle Jar Lakes as it’s the prettiest of them all.
-This is a favourite of Calgary hikers.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+Thank you very much for your support.

 Pickle Jar Lakes hike summary

-- You will need a Kananaskis Conservation pass to do this hike.
+Permit: You will need a Kananaskis Conservation pass to do this hike.

-- You’ll see lots of people fly fishing as the lakes are stocked with Westslope cutthroat trout.
+Fishing at Pickle Jar Lakes: You’ll see lots of people fly fishing as the lakes are stocked with Westslope cutthroat trout.
 It’s catch and release only and you need a permit.

-- This is grizzly bear country so be sure to carry bear spray along with the 10 hiking essentials.
+Bears: This is grizzly bear country so be sure to carry bear spray.
 The bear spray should be easily accessible.
-I find a holster helpful.
+I find a bear spray holster helpful – as it prevents you from accidentally setting it off.

-- After the hike, you can pick up snacks at Highwood House if you’re heading home via Longview.
+Food post hike: After the hike, you can pick up snacks at Highwood House if you’re heading home via Longview.
 If you’re driving towards the Trans-Canada Highway you can get gas and food at Fortress Junction.

 Pickle Jar Lakes hike route description

 The ascent is steady though very doable, even for kids if you take your time.
 In a few of the steep places there isn’t much underfoot for traction.
-Some people may find poles handy in this section.
+Some people may find hiking poles handy in this section.

 The trail drops into the forest after cresting the first pass.
 Then it’s up again but the views show up.
 Mist Mountain appears off to the west-northwest.
 Reach the high point of the entire hike at a 2137 m pass.